mtzgroup/tcpb-cpp/README.md

 * To install, for example, with GNU compilers at /usr/local, run `cmake .. -DCMAKE_INSTALL_PREFIX=/usr/local -DCOMPILER=GNU`

 * Run `make install`

+* The Python interface `pytcpb` is installed by default.
+To deactivate its installation, add `-DBUILD_PYTHON=FALSE` into your cmake command.
+After installation, the API functions can be called from your custom Python script.
+Refer to `api_examples/python` for usage example.

 * Add the absolute path to `../lib` into `LD_LIBRARY_PATH`